newjersey/feedback-api/README.md

 ## Architecture

 This project is for the REST API that handles interactions on the feedback widget UI and adds this data to a database, currently Google Sheets.
 It is deployed to AWS Lambda + API Gateway.
-See diagram at bottom of README for full technical diagram.
+For full architecture of feedback system, see "Technical diagram" section below.

 This project has been generated using the `aws-nodejs-typescript` template from the [Serverless framework](https://www.serverless.com/).
 For detailed instructions, please refer to the [documentation](https://www.serverless.com/framework/docs/providers/aws/).